Roaming/Low MR path

 Her AP/Damage ratio has fallen dramatically in the early game due to Sigil of Malice, while it rises to higher numbers than previously late in the game.
 This means that flat Magic Penetration will be even weaker Early and even stronger Late compared to flat AP.
 To account for this, i have changed the recommended cheat sheet setup to 3 flat AP quints to ensure a strong early game.

 Introduction / Rules of deception

-I go by the Summoner Name "Baekstra" on EUW, and have been playing League of Legends for more than three years.
+I go by the Summoner Name "Baekstra" on EUW, and have been playing League of Legends for four years.

 Back when I started playing LoL in season 2, I quickly found LB to be my main champion due to her fun playstyle, mobility and damage.
 During that season I learned the game and managed to get a silver ranking before the season ended.

 During season 3 I evolved as a ranked player, and mastered LeBlanc in-depth.
 She was by far my most played champion during season 3 and 4, and I climbed to the top of Diamond mainly because of her.